madhanshiva/Dashboard-in-a-day/Lab 1 - Accessing Data.md

      ![](Images/diad3.png)

-     >**Note**: You will bring in sales data from other countries as well as performing certain data shaping operations.
+     >**Note**: You will bring in sales data from other countries as well as perform certain data shaping operations.

 1. In the **Power Query Editor**, select the **Zip** column **(1)**, make sure you're on the **Home** tab **(2)**, click **Data Type (3)**, and change it to **Text (4)**.